Annie-XIE/blogentries/RDO+XS+Neutron.md

 ##### 3. Install RDO
 3.1 [RDO Quickstart](https://www.rdoproject.org/Quickstart) gives detailed
 installation guide, please follow the instruction step by step.
+This manual has points out the ones that must pay attation during installation.

 3.2 `Step 1: Software repositories`.

-*Note: If issues are encountered updating the yum repositories, check that appropriate upstream repositories are being used.
+*Note: If issues are encountered when updating the yum repositories, check that appropriate upstream repositories are being used.
 You may need to reboot the VM after yum update*

 3.3 `Step 2: Install Packstack Installer`

 *Note: Packstack is the real one that installs OpenStack service.
-You may also meet package dependency errors during this step, you should fix these errors manually*
+Maybe you will meet packages dependency errors during this step, you should fix these errors manually.*

 3.4 `Step 3: Run Packstack to install OpenStack`.
-Use `packstack --answer-file=<ANSWER_FILE>` instead of all-in-one.

-`packstack --gen-answer-file=<ANSWER_FILE>` will generate an answer file, set neutron related configurations.
+Use `packstack --gen-answer-file=<ANSWER_FILE>` to generate an answer file.

 These items should be changed as below: